Troubleshooting

 * Re-run the plugin and re-export.
 A stale file from a previous plugin version may not match the current schema.

 * Confirm the plugin and the skill are on the same uSpec version.
 If you updated one without the other, the schema can drift.
-Run `git pull` in your local clone, then re-run `npm run build` if you're on the dev install.
+Re-install the plugin from [Community](https://www.figma.com/community/plugin/1635184425006534227/uspec-extract) to pick up the latest version (or `git pull` + `npm run build` if you run from source), and run `npx uspec-skills update` to refresh the skills.

 * Run the validator directly to see the full diagnostic: